ogmini/Notepad-Tabstate-Buffer/README.md

 ## Open Questions

- - Breakdown of the header information
- - Unknown bytes
+ - What is up with the weird delimiter in Unsaved Tab Format?
+ - What are the 43 unknown bytes in the File Tab Format?
+ - Why are Unsaved Tab and File Tab Format different?
+ - Random single bytes?
  - Are the 0.bin and 1.bin just backups?
  - What other actions are there?